foxwallet/hc.foxwallet.com/docs/08-filecoin/interact-with-lotus.md

 And then you will enter the “Wallets” page.

-Click "Add wallet" —> Import private key —> set your wallet name and choose “Lotus private key” —> input your private key —> Submit.
+Click "Add wallet" —> Import private key —> Choose “Lotus private key” —> input your private key —> Submit.

 ![](../img/import-lotus.webp)